Locate a Member

 - The nominator's role in mentoring the applicant.

-- The structured curriculum focused on topics related to leadership, including an understanding of the relationship between leadership and management.
+- A structured curriculum focused on topics related to leadership;

-- Prior leadership experiences, including specific personal examples (both successes and failures) and what lessons were learned.
+- Prior leadership experiences, including specific personal examples (successes, challenges, and failures) and lessons learned;

-- The applicant’s leadership goals after the fellowship and longer term.
+- The applicant’s leadership goals following the Fellowship and long-term; and

 - How the applicant envisions making a difference in the profession of medicine through leadership.

-- The mentor’s reasons for wishing to mentor the applicant.
+- The mentor’s reasons for wishing to mentor the applicant; and

 - The mentor’s assessment of the applicant’s leadership qualities, with specific examples.

-Questions about this program should be sent to Debbie Lancaster at the AΩA National Office (firstname.lastname@example.org).
+Questions about this program should be directed to Libby Appel at firstname.lastname@example.org or 720-859-4149.